robonexx/lockerlegends2022/README.md

 #  LockerLegends website 2022

-## Exam project and a live site rebuilding the lockerlegends.net / .org websites
+## This project and a live site rebuilding the lockerlegends.net site, still old site up will be switced to this latest 19th of may 2022 (was on schedule)
-(site is hosted in two locations, two domains, youll fint the links in the end of my reflektion)

-So this is the repo of the "end result" of my exam project at KYH, I decided to rebuild the lockerlegends website.
+So this is a heart filled project for me, I decided to rebuild the lockerlegends website for Mr James Higgins aka "Skeeter Rabbit".
-I have also promised the product owner that I will continue to update and refine the website thru this year.
-Add features and optimize a few things to make it faster and more stable.
+Also my first solo project and customer :D

 ### Why did I choose this project?

-Well James Higgins is the owner of the website and and locker goes by the alias O.G SKEETER RABBIT and is member of the crew called GOGO BROTHERS.
+Well James Higgins is the owner of the website and he is a pioneer old school Soul-train dancer and locker, representing the artform of locking aka Campbellocking.
-He had this website since 2004, when I was seaching for history and the background of the dance style Locking I stumbled up on his website and used it as my source of information while teaching the ART FORM OF LOCKING.
-I also contacted the Owner and his partners and did a project called ** FUNKCAMP ** which gave the oportunity for youth in Stockholm to learn directly from the sources, pioneers of the dance.
-He has always shared his knowledge and is the first one who actually had an informative page about the pioneers, history, steps and so on online.
+He has always shared his knowledge and is the first one who actually had an informative page about the artform of locking, the pioneers, history, steps and so on.
 James has always given his time for the people who have shown interest and many times put in hours of his free time to teach and travel.

 #### > Giving back